stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 A generally good resource for making minimal examples for bugs is [godbolt.org](https://godbolt.org/).
 The godbolt link [here](https://godbolt.org/z/GEhdcz8eo) ([backup gist](https://gist.github.com/SteveBronder/803227cccc66035f7b1988d0156e562a)) contains a function for printing C++ types and has Eigen and boost headers included.

+The example function section is an amalgamation of the @ref common_pitfalls section.
+It's recommended you skim over the common pitfalls before going over the examples below.

 ## Code Structure

 The Stan Math library is spit into 4 main source folders that hold functions, type traits, and classes.